 You can’t go for a night out in Cusco without trying the most famous cocktail.
 The pisco sour is considered the national drink of Peru and was created back in the 1920s by a bartender in Lima, Peru.

 It uses pisco, which is a grape brandy exclusively produced in Peru and Chile.
 The smell is typically stronger than the taste.
 It can have almost a burnt wine flavor, but if you have good pisco, it should be quite smooth.

-The pisco sour is a really popular drink here made by combining pisco, simple syrup, key lime juice, and egg white and topping with Angostura bitters.
-It has a citrusy flavor with the tartness from the lime juice and a fluffy froth on top from the egg white.
-It’s a delicious way to toast to your time in Cusco!
+The pisco sour is a really popular drink here made by combining pisco, simple syrup, key lime juice, and egg white and topped with Angostura bitters.
+It has a citrusy flavor with tartness from the lime juice and a fluffy froth on top from the egg white.
+It’s a delicious way to toast your time in Cusco!